Mariners vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero has recorded 33 hits with five doubles, five home runs and 10 walks.
+- Guerrero has put up 33 hits with five doubles, five home runs and 11 walks.
 He has driven in 15 runs with two stolen bases.

 Guerrero Recent Games